mathandley/fitplot/README.md

 - It doesn't matter if you run fitplot on the same data twice, the year-to-date file doesn't store duplicate entries.

+# How I'm using it
+Now I've set a static location for my output, I've copied the bash file to `usr/local/bin` and made it executable.
+I now just run `fitplot.sh` from my downloads directory when I export an *Activities* report from the FitBit Dashboard.
+The script deletes the csv file so it leaves everything tidy.

 # Linux/Unix users
 I hope it's largely compatible, but I assume some of it won't be.